Faimes

 Faimes ([fɛm]; Faime) is a municipality of Wallonia located in the province of Liège, Belgium.

-On January 1, 2006, Faimes had a total population of 3,468.
-The total area is 28.47 km² which gives a population density of 122 inhabitants per km².
+On January 1, 2025, Faimes has a total population of 4,201.
+The total area is 28.47 km² which gives a population density of 148 inhabitants per km².

-The municipality consists of the following districts: Aineffe, Borlez, Celles, Les Waleffes, and Viemme.
+The municipality consists of the following villages: Aineffe, Borlez, Celles, Les Waleffes, and Viemme.
 The eponymous Faimes is a hamlet within Celles.